The Components of Performance Management: 4 Handy Examples

 So, how do you create an effective performance management system that benefits both employers and employees?

-Get familiar with performance management
+Get familiar with the performance management cycle

 Performance management is the process used to ensure a company connects its mission to the work of its people effectively and efficiently.